 - Evidence exists that a principal offender committed a felony crime.

 - The misprision offender had direct knowledge of the crime.

 - The misprision offender failed to notify law enforcement.

 - The misprision offender took an affirmative act to conceal the felony crime.

 While failing to report a crime is one thing, helping to conceal a crime is another.
 A person can generally be charged with accessory after the fact, or aiding and abetting, if they weren't actually present during the commission of a crime but took actions to conceal the crime or help a perpetrator avoid capture.
 Such accomplice liability exists in both state and federal law.
 It can have serious consequences.

 For example, hiding a weapon that was used in a robbery will probably make you an accessory after the fact under the laws of most states, even if you took no part in the actual robbery.
 Accomplice liability often mirrors the criminal liability of the principal offender.
 So if the principal offender commits robbery, a felony offense, then the accessory offender will also face a felony offense.

 Mandatory Reporting Laws

-Charged with Failure to Report a Crime?
+Charged With Failure to Report a Crime?
 Get Legal Help

-If you've been accused of failing to report a criminal offense, you may have options.
-Speak with a criminal defense attorney in your area today to discuss the specific facts of your case and receive personalized legal advice on how to proceed.
+If you've been accused of failing to report a criminal offense, you may have defenses and other options.
+Consider speaking with a criminal defense attorney in your area to develop a client relationship that will allow you to discuss the specific facts of your case and receive legal advice on how to proceed.